alex-mous/alex-mous/README.md

 ### Hello 👋

-- I'm a programmer and hardware maker, specializing in Raspberry Pi
+- I'm a programmer and hardware maker, specializing in Raspberry Pi and web languages such as Node.js
 - Feel free to contact me or contribute to my repositories
 - Thanks for visiting my profile